 Sankranthi is an important festival observed by Telugu speaking people in January in Andhra Pradesh and Telangana.
 It is quite similar to the Pongal Festival observed in Tamil Nadu and Makar Sankranthi observed in other parts of

-Sankranthi 2013 date is January 14.
+Sankranthi 2018 date is January 14.
 India.

-In Andhra Pradesh on the Sankranthi day, ‘Pongali’, a dish prepared from the recent rice harvest is offered to Sankranthi Lakshmi.
+On the Sankranthi day, ‘Pongali’, a dish prepared from the recent rice harvest is offered to Sankranthi Lakshmi.
 This is quite similar to the dish prepared in neighboring Tamil Nadu during Pongal.
 An important side dish prepared on the day is the pumpkin curry.
 'Arselu' or special ‘Sankranthi Appam' is an important sweet delicacy prepared during Sankranthi.

-A major highlight of Sankranthi festival in Andhra Pradesh is charity or alms giving.
+A major highlight of Sankranthi festival in Andhra Pradesh and Telangana is charity or alms giving.
 Most people make it a point to share whatever they have with other people.
 Sweets and milk products are shared between relatives and neighbors.
 Gifting pumpkin is another highlight.
 Idols of various gods in Hindu pantheon, bronze utensils, and clothes are given away on the day.Related